 The trail goes through the beautiful Race Brook Falls before it climbs to Mount Race, which has lovely open views of the southern Berkshires and Connecticutt.
 The trail then climbs to the highest peak in the southern Taconic Range, Mount Everett (2,602 ft.).

 Descending from the summit the trail skirts the edge of Guilder Pond (where I usually have a swim in the hot weather) and then climbs along a rocky ridge before descending steeply to Jug End Road and down to the Housatonic River Valley.
-If you make this descant in the fall after a rain you are likely to slip and slide all the way down on the wet leaves.
+If you make this descent in the fall after a rain you are likely to slip and slide all the way down on the wet leaves.

 The trail crosses Rt 7 south of Great Barrington and meanders in a general northeasterly direction through East Mountain, Beartown, and October Mountain State Forests.